AshChadha-iitg/ChatMate/README.md

 # ChatMate
-a friendly chatbot (better than gpt3.5)
+a friendly chatbot powered by google gemini-2.0 flash (better than gpt4o)